 El Gouna International Squash

-El Gouna International Squash, a privately owned company founded in 2010 and headquartered in Egypt, organizes an annual professional squash tournament.
-Held in April in El Gouna, Egypt, the event features both men's and women's competitions and is part of the PSA World Series, the top tier of professional squash.
+El Gouna International Squash, a privately owned entity headquartered in Egypt, was founded in 2010.
+Functioning as a tier 1 media tech buyer, the organization operates an annual men's and women's squash tournament.
+This event is held in El Gouna, Egypt, during April and is a component of the PSA World Series, representing the highest level of professional squash competition.

 Revenue